1983 BMW 320i coupe

 Make mine Salmon Silver Metallic, I think.

-1984 BMW 325e Coupe
+1984 BMW 325e coupe

 “High technology dedicated to heightening your pulse rate.”

 0-60 mph with the five-speed manual took between 8.5 and 9 seconds, and the 325e’s top speed was 116 mph—not exactly the kind of numbers one would expect from the “Ultimate Driving Machine.”
 As Car and Driver wrote, “the 325e is less of a goer than you would imagine.”
+Despite this, BMW did its best to present the 325e as a legitimate part of its overall product line.

-Available options for the 325e were relatively few: a four-speed automatic transmission, leather seats, many choices of metallic paint, and a limited slip differential.
+There were relatively few options available for the 325e: a four-speed automatic transmission ($595), leather seats ($790), cruise control ($240), many choices of metallic paint ($420), and a limited slip differential.

 Make mine Baltic Blue Metallic, please.